Dj-Polyester/PongJS/README.md

 # PongJS
-A Pong game made via JavaScript
+A Pong game made via JavaScript.

+**Note**
+The game is not working on firefox at this state.